dgudenkov-foreign-languages-homework/homework/homework-172/wb_p8.md

     New Life-organizer app is now available for Android users.
 There is a free trial for the first month

     Guys and Gals
-    Tickets available for matinee performance- due to limited availability of seats, seating is not negotiable and two-for-one deal does not apply to this show.
+    Tickets available for matinee performance due to limited availability of seats, seating is not negotiable and two-for-one deal does not apply to this show.

 2.
-    - I would like to enquire for the reservation I made
+    - I would like to enquire about the reservation I made
     - I was wondering if is that would be possible
     - Would there be any chance to get the same price for the following weekend?
     - I would be really grateful if you could make an exception
-    - Would you mind saying why it's so complex to change? (?)
+    - Would you mind saying why it's so complicated to change?
-    - Would you mind me asking what was your name?
+    - Do you mind me asking what your name is?
-    - Would you mind transfer me to your supervisor? (?)
+    - Would you mind transferring me to your supervisor?